-Below are some tips and techniques that may help build a healthy (and happy) relationship with your partner:
+Tips to build a healthy (and happy) relationship with your partner

 - Respect yourself: It’s an old cliché but one that rings true: It’s hard to respect others without respecting yourself.
 Know your goals, and be proud of your actions (making sure they are positive).
 Aim to maintain your physical and emotional wellbeing, manage stress, and surround yourself with people who make you feel good.

 - Respect your partner & their feelings: Create a safe environment where trust is built, and everyone’s needs are valued.
 Appreciate the other person’s opinion, even when you don’t agree with them.
 Discuss boundaries and decide in advance how you will respectfully resolve conflict (which can include agreeing to disagree).

 - Celebrate difference: Appreciate the things your partner brings to the relationship that you don’t.
 Your differences may be part of what attracted you to each other in the first place.
 Aim to create an environment where you learn from each other’s strengths, and accept what you may perceive as flaws.

 - Actively listen: Listen without distraction to your partner.
 Don’t jump in too soon to react, as it may prevent you from truly understanding what the other person is saying.
 Look for non-verbal cues, as not everyone is good at telling you what they are feeling.

 - Communicate effectively: Apart from making the effort to be a better listener, understanding how you say things can be just as important as what you say.
 Discuss things with your partner without blaming them, or using an aggressive or confrontational tone.
 You don’t always need to offer solutions, but if you do want to provide advice, aim to so without lecturing.